dimitri/pgcopydb/docs/ref/pgcopydb_copy.rst

   pgcopydb copy
-    db           Copy an entire database from source to target schema       Copy the database schema from source to target data         Copy the data section from source to target table-data   Copy the data from all tables in database from source to target
+    db           Copy an entire database from source to target roles        Copy the roles from the source instance to the target instance schema       Copy the database schema from source to target data         Copy the data section from source to target table-data   Copy the data from all tables in database from source to target